gqmaguirejr/Canvas-tools/README.md

 outputs a number of files: the anonomized transcript and a JSON file of the assigned pseudonyms
 	However, the major effect is the creation of a wiki page and the insertion of this page into a module in a course.

+### Note
-Note there are a lot of options - including the usual -v --verbose option for lots of output as the program runs
+There are a lot of options - including the usual -v --verbose option for lots of output as the program runs
      With the option "-N" it does not use pseudonyms, but rather the real user's names With the option "-M" "--module_name" - you can specifiy the name of the module to put the page in With the option "-T" "--page_title" - you can specify the title of the page